vmware/terraform-provider-vcfa/website/docs/r/provider_ldap.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_provider_ldap"
 sidebar_current: "docs-vcfa-resource-ldap"
 description: |-
-  Provides a VMware Cloud Foundation Automation LDAP resource for the Provider (System).
+  Provides a LDAP resource for the Provider (System) Organization in VMware Cloud Foundation Automation.
   This can be used to create, delete, and update the Provider (System) LDAP configuration.
 ---

 # vcfa\_provider\_ldap

-Provides a VMware Cloud Foundation Automation LDAP resource for the Provider (System).
+Provides a LDAP resource for the Provider (System) Organization in VMware Cloud Foundation Automation.
 This can be used to create, delete, and update the Provider (System) LDAP configuration.

 _Used by: **Provider**_